AI: From Home to Healthcare

 Smart Homes: Living with AI

 In many homes today, AI has become an invisible helper.
-Smart assistants like Amazon Alexa, Google Assistant, and Apple Siri respond to voice commands, manage schedules, and control connected devices.
+Smart assistants like Amazon Alexa, Google Assistant, and Siri respond to voice commands, manage schedules, and control connected devices.
 Lights adjust automatically, thermostats learn your preferences, and robotic vacuum cleaners map out and clean rooms, making household management more efficient and convenient.

 Security is also smarter.
 AI-driven surveillance systems can detect motion, recognize faces, and send instant alerts, offering peace of mind for homeowners.
 Meanwhile, AI in entertainment platforms helps tailor your experience—suggesting movies, music, or shows based on your tastes and habits.